saidyeter/end-gen/README.md

 # end-gen
 Endpoint Generator

-A Restful API builder library idea using C# Source Generators Sometimes we create so much boiler plate code.
+A Restful API builder library idea using C# Source Generators
+Sometimes we create so much boiler-plate code.
 And C# Source Generators might be a solution for some cases

 ## Concept example